 Zngur

 Zngur (/zængɑr/) is a C++/Rust interop tool.
-It tries to expose arbitrary Rust types, methods, and functions while preserving its semantics and ergonomics as much as possible.
-Using Zngur, you can use arbitrary Rust crate in your C++ code as easily as using it in normal Rust code, and you can write idiomatic Rusty API for your C++ library inside C++.
+It tries to expose arbitrary Rust types, methods, and functions while preserving their semantics and ergonomics as much as possible.
+Using Zngur, you can use arbitrary Rust crates in your C++ code as easily as using them in normal Rust code, and you can write idiomatic Rusty APIs for your C++ library inside C++.

 Idea